clinical-data-mining/variant-annotation/README.md

 - Visualization: Plotting the results for different genes and methods, highlighting the proportion of mutations predicted to be oncogenic at binding residues and the statistical significance of these predictions.

-- Performance metrics: Calculating odds ratios (OR) for reclassified mutations to assess the ability of various tools to distinguish pathogenic from benign mutations.
+- Performance metrics: Calculating odds ratios (OR) for reclassified mutations to assess the ability of different VEPs to distinguish pathogenic  from benign mutations.

 ### Survival outcome analysis (`OS_reclassified_mutation.Rmd`)
 - Run Cox PH models: Define the genes of interest and use the weightedSurvivalGeneList function to stratify outcomes based on mutational status.
 This will run a series of Cox PH models for each gene and compile the results.